 The aroma of the leaves of this bush reminds of that of curry, hence its name.
 In Mauritius, this spice, considered essential in the preparation of all good curries, is also used in many other dishes, giving them a very particular spiced taste.

-Prices are in Mauritian rupees.
+Prices are in Mauritian rupees and inclusive of government tax.